-- 1. Investment return: 8.25% per year, compounded annually, composed of an assumed 3.00% inflation rate and a 5.25% net real rate of return.
+- 1. Investment return: 7.50% per year, compounded annually, composed of an assumed 2.75% inflation rate and a 4.75% net real rate of return.
 This rate represents the assumed return, net of all investment and administrative expenses. - 2.
-Salary increase rate: Salaries are assumed to increase at the rate of 4.50% per year. - Salary increases are assumed to occur once a year, on July 1.
+Salary increase rate: Salaries are assumed to increase at the rate of 4.00% per year. - Salary increases are assumed to occur once a year, on July 1.
 Therefore the pay used for the period between the valuation date and the first anniversary of the valuation date is equal to the reported pay for the prior year, increased by the salary increase assumption. - 3.
-Payroll growth rate: In the amortization of the unfunded frozen liability, payroll is assumed to increase 4.50% per year.
-This assumption includes no allowance for future membership growth.
+Payroll growth rate: In the amortization of the unfunded frozen liability, payroll is assumed to increase 4.00% per year.
+This assumption includes no allowance for future membership growth. - 4.
+Post-retirement benefit increases: Post-retirement benefit increases are assumed to be 2%, per annum, while the plan has a funding level that exceeds 80%; however, an interim COLA will be granted in five-year intervals while the COLA is suspended.
+As of June 30, 2011, it is assumed that the COLAs will be suspended for 16 years due to the current funding level of the plans.
+The actual COLA will be determined based on the plan's five-year average investment rate of return minus 5.5% and will range from zero to 4.0%.